 In this approach, any case (observation) that contains a missing value for a relevant variable is dropped.
 Although easy to understand and to perform, it runs the risk of causing bias.
 Most statistical software packages perform listwise deletion automatically in order to allow the data matrix to be inverted, a necessity for regression analysis.
 As a result, it amounts to the “default option” in applied statistics.

 Single imputation refers to filling in a missing value with a single replacement value.
 There are two general approaches: arbitrary methods and conditional mean imputation.

 Some researchers use arbitrary methods to impute missing data.
-Some of these including using (a) the mean of all observed values for all people, (b) the mean observed value for the same person in other time periods, (c) the mean of the previous and following values for the person, if they exist, or (d) the most recent observed value for the person.
+Some of these including using (a) the mean of all observed values for all subjects, (b) the mean observed value for the same subject in other time periods, (c) the mean of the previous and following values for the subject, if they exist, or (d) the most recent observed value for the subject.
 This latter method, known as last-observation-carried-forward (LOCF), is quite common.
 Other arbitrary methods can be created as well.

 A less arbitrary method that is commonly performed is hot deck imputation.
 In this method, all observations are divided into groups with similar characteristics.
 An example might be "White women ages 38-45."
 To impute a missing value, the researcher randomly draws a value for that variable from the pool of people having similar characteristics.
 Creating a larger number of subgroups yields some improvement in accuracy, but it can also lead to very small sample sizes within some subgroups.
 The advantage of hot decking is that it reflects both the mean and variance of the underlying data.
 The primary drawbacks are the lack of guidance in creating subgroups and the possibility of creating subgroups with very few observations.
 Moreover, hot deck imputation can produce bias similar to case deletion; see Schafer and Graham (2002) for an illustrative example.